 Click here to email us for details.

-Early this morning, I was preparing my breakfast tea, an insistent knocking on the door made me drop my tea-cup on the floor.
+Early today when I was preparing my breakfast tea, there was an insistent and hard knocking on the door.
 As before, I decided not to be at home.
 I expected nobody and wanted to be left alone.

-Still, I wheeled into the hall and watched through the peephole and saw a woman, not a policeman.
-I opened to hear what she wanted and kept the security device on, just in case.
+Still, I rolled into the hall and watched through the low peephole and saw what seemed to be a woman, not a policeman.
+So, I opened to hear what she wanted and kept the security device on, just in case.

 "Good morning."
 She had a high-pitched, squeaky voice.
 "I want to talk to Nána Jao Agbontor.
 Is that you, sir?"